vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 I don't like its implementation.

 They are saying that [Crystal](https://crystal-lang.org/) is a general-purpose programming language, but that's not true.
-The language and its core team are focused on their needs, which is solely an amd64-linux platform.
+The language and its core team are focused on their needs, which is solely an `amd64-linux` platform.

 The standard library is bloated with heavy dependencies like `libxml` and `libyaml`, the language itself has GC, event loop and unwinding-based exceptions (i.e. a runtime) built-in, and it's therefore hardly possible to ship an executable for purposes other than serving requests over HTTP.

-After almost 10 years in development, the core team still has disagreements in the fundamental design, and you may commonly see controversial claims by its officials regarding to the Crystal's future on the forum.
+After almost 10 years in development, the core team still has disagreements in the fundamental design, and you may commonly see controversial claims by its officials regarding Crystal's future on the forum.
 They even can not decide if Crystal is a compiled Ruby or something else.

 <!-- TODO: Reference example issues and posts here. -->

-Regarding to the amount of bugs the only implementation has...
+Regarding the number of bugs the only implementation has...
 Once you dig a little bit deeper, it all begins to explode.
 Macros, generics, unions, interoperability: it may blow up anywhere.
 A core team [representative](https://github.com/asterite){.secret-link} without "core team" badge will then appear telling you that <small>it's not a bug, or wait, it is a bug, but it can not be fixed, oh wait, it can be fixed, but it's not a bug, issue closed, thanks</small>.